OfficeDev/Microsoft-Teams-Samples/samples/tab-multi-hub/ts/README.md

 urlFragment: officedev-microsoft-teams-samples-tab-multi-hub-ts
 ---

-# Interact with Calendar, Mail, Profile, geolocation in Outlook from Personal Tabs App
+# Interact with Calendar, Mail, Profile, geolocation from Personal Tabs App

 Interact with the user's calendar, mail, profile, geolocation from personal tabs app.